 Forms dense patches and smothers low growing plants and seedlings, usually in low canopy habitats.
 Can eliminate vulnerable native coastal species.
 Grows well on poor or volcanic soils, bare rock, sand, coastal and estuarine zone, bluffs, rocks, gumland, pohutukawa forest and inshore islands.

 - There is an introduced rust that has been successful in reducing the vigour of this plant.

-1. Dig out tubers.
-Dispose of them at a refuse transfer station or burn them or lon site to rot down.
+- Dig out tubers.
+Dispose of them at a refuse transfer station or burn them or dry and leave on site to rot down.

-2. Spray (spring-early summer only): glyphosate (20ml /L + penetrant).
+- Spray (spring-early summer only): 200 ml glyphosate (360g/l) + penetrant per 10L water.
 Do not add penetrant when spraying against tree trunks.
 Spray lightly, avoiding runoff.

-Tubers resprout after spraying, stems break at ground level so plants cannot be pulled out.
+Tubers resprout after spraying and stems break at ground level so plants cannot be pulled out.
 Grubbing tubers can expose soil, allowing seeds to germinate.
 Always follow up on treated areas at least 6-monthly.
-Seeds probably not long-lived.
+Seeds are probably not long-lived.
 Replant treated areas where possible after 2-3 treatments to establish dense ground cover and minimise reinvasion.